-- Illness or injury: A student may return to the Program after an extended illness / injury if the student continues to meet Program requirements (class / clinical hours) and has written permission from the student's physician indicating that there are no activity restrictions. - Any student having surgery or other invasive procedure must provide within 24 hours the need for modified duty provided by the physician.
+- Pregnancy: Refer to Pregnancy Act, (page 53). - If the student continues to meet the requirements (total program hours and/or clinical and classroom content hours) of the Program following delivery, the student may return to the Program with written permission from the student's physician indicating any activity restrictions. - Illness or injury: A student may return to the Program after an extended illness/injury if the student continues to meet Program requirements (class/clinical hours) and has written permission from the student's physician indicating that there are no activity restrictions. - Any student having surgery or other invasive procedure must provide within 24 hours the need for modified duty provided by the physician.
 Students may not be allowed in the classroom or clinical setting if the program does not feel it can safely meet the student's needs.
-Students who are unable to participate in class are subject to the make-up policy. - The following confidential student information is required by the clinical facilities and will be released by the Practical Nursing Program to the clinical agency: Student's immunization status and titers, flu shot date, TB testing date and results, CPR date, liability insurance coverage, health insurance coverage, date of physical exam, that a CORI has been performed and if required, drug screening results. - Students should not be in the classroom or clinical setting if they have the following: Fever greater than 100F, shortness of breath or difficulty breathing, unexplained fatigue, severe headache, new loss of smell/taste, sore throat, congestion or runny nose, cough or body pain.
+Students who are unable to participate in class are subject to the make-up policy. - The following confidential student information is required by the clinical facilities and will be released by the Practical Nursing Program to the clinical agency: Student's immunization status and/or titers, flu shot date, TB testing date and results, CPR date, liability insurance coverage, health insurance coverage, date of physical exam, proof of CORI and nurse aide registry check. - Students should not be in the classroom or clinical setting if they have the following: Fever greater than 100F, shortness of breath or difficulty breathing, unexplained fatigue, severe headache, new loss of smell/taste, sore throat, congestion or runny nose, cough or body pain.
 Additionally, students who are actively vomiting (not related to pregnancy) or who have unexplained diarrhea should not be at clinical.
 Being at clinical and being unable to perform clinical duties is unacceptable.
 Please consider the health of other students and faculty as well as the patients you care for.
 Fever is gone when the individual is afebrile without medication for 24 hours.
-Strep infection and bacterial conjunctivitis requires a minimum of 24-hour treatment before returning to class or clinical.
-Students are required to wear a mask during class and clinical if required. - All procedures related to COVID 19 management / illness will be as directed by MRVTS and CDC guidance. - CPR from the American Heart Association is required to participate in the Program.
+Strep infection and bacterial conjunctivitis require a minimum of 24-hour treatment before returning to class or clinical.
+Students are required to wear a mask during class and clinical if required. - All procedures related to COVID 19 management / illness will be as directed by MRVTS and CDC guidance in addition to clinical site requirements. - BLS Healthcare Provider CPR from the American Heart Association is required to participate in the Program.
 Student CPR must be valid for the entire length of the Program.